ptr-dang/gardening/README.md

 4. Visit the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas) in the Gardening Wiki tab.
    * Review the ideas.
 If you have follow-up ideas, questions, or enthusiasm for an idea, join the listed __#gardening-idea-XXXXXX__ channel in Slack to discuss it.
    * If you have a project idea, follow the instructions to add it.
 Then, go to Spinnaker Slack and create the Channel Name you specified.
-5. Read the [Plugin Users Guide](https://www.spinnaker.io/guides/user/plugin-users/) to learn about the new plugin framework for Spinnaker.
-Project teams should strongly consider building extensions and customizations as plugins, to accelerate progress and make projects easier to maintain.
-Leverage an existing Gradle build and extension points in Spinnaker's microservices.
-Look out for more in-depth plugin training soon!
-6. Leverage our ramp-up materials.
+5. Leverage our ramp-up materials.
 We will announce in **#gardening-general** and publish the links on this page when they are available.
    - Development environment setup training: https://youtu.be/xSZlWf9rUI4
      - Complete guide on spinnaker.io: https://www.spinnaker.io/community/gardening/dev-environment/
    - Plugins training -